-Welcome to Monroe County Schools AdvancED/SACS CASI general information site!
-This site provides information regarding the district accreditation protocol offered by AdvancED.
+Welcome to Monroe County Schools Cognia/AdvancED general information site!
+This site provides information regarding the district accreditation protocol offered by Cognia/AdvancED.
 Currently, the Monroe County School District and each of its schools are fully accredited.
-This means that annually, every public school in Monroe County meets or exceeds the accreditation standards that support student achievement.
-In January 2016, Monroe County Schools participated in the AdvancED District Accreditation process.
-In 2021, the school district will again host an AdvancED External Review Team to certify its district accreditation for another five years.
+This means every public school in Monroe County meets or exceeds the accreditation standards that support student achievement.
+In January 2016, Monroe County Schools participated in the Cognia/AdvancED District Accreditation process.
+In 2022, the school district will again host a Cognia/AdvancED External Review Team to certify its district accreditation for another five years.

-AdvancED is the parent organization of the North Central Association Commission on Accreditation and School Improvement (NCA CASI) and the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI).
-AdvancED is dedicated to advancing excellence in education worldwide through accreditation, research and professional services.
-AdvancED is the world's largest education community, engaging 27,000 public and private schools and districts across the United States and in 65 countries worldwide and educating 15 million students.
+Cognia/AdvancED is the parent organization of the North Central Association Commission on Accreditation and School Improvement (NCA CASI) and the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI).
+Cognia/AdvancED is dedicated to advancing excellence in education worldwide through accreditation, research and professional services.
+Cognia/AdvancED is the world's largest education community, engaging 27,000 public and private schools and districts across the United States and in 65 countries worldwide and educating 15 million students.

 Why is accreditation important?

 Accreditation is your assurance of Monroe County’s academic excellence.
 Accreditation ensures a standard of quality among credits, courses, and grade level placements between schools and universities around the world.
 It also validates the equivalency of diplomas and certificates to other accredited schools and universities.
 In addition, students in accredited schools become part of a worldwide network of quality institutions focused on student performance.